maurov/xraysloth/README.rst

 Sloth: slowly evolving utilities for x-ray spectroscopists
 ==========================================================

-Sloth is a collection of Python scripts that may result useful in the field of x-ray instrumentation/optics and data reduction/analysis for x-ray Absorption Spectroscopy (XAS, XANES/EXAFS), x-ray emission spectroscopy (XES) and Resonant Inelastic x-ray Scattering (RIXS) techniques.
+Sloth is a collection of Python scripts and examples of workflows that may result useful in the field of **x-ray instrumentation, optics and spectroscopy**.
+The goal is to offer the user a full Python environment for data reduction/analysis in x-ray Absorption Spectroscopy (XAS, XANES/EXAFS), x-ray emission spectroscopy (XES) and Resonant Inelastic x-ray Scattering (RIXS) techniques.

 Sloth is lazy by nature and tries reusing as much as possible the existing open-source libraries of the Python ecosystem.
 Nevertheless, apart few very